Explorations of a Baroque city at the foot of Mt. Etna.

 Catania was founded by Greek settlers in the 8th century BCE and there has been a city here every since.
 People were drawn to the great soils that surround Mt.
 Etna and decided to put up with one of the world’s most active volcanoes.

-Jana Irving It is really hard to get a photo of Mt.
+Wandering Jana It is really hard to get a photo of Mt.
 Etna from Catania, unless you pay to climb a building, which I didn’t think to do until it was too cloudy.
 This is from the bus from Ragusa.

 A large eruption spewed lava over a good portion of Catania in 1669.
 The city was only saved because of the city walls.
 However, a major earthquake followed in 1693 devastating the city.
 As a result, Catania, like other eastern Sicilian cities (Noto, Syracuse, Ragusa, etc.), was rebuilt in the Baroque fashion popular at the time.
 And this is why I went to Catania.